Inverkeithing railway station

 Inverkeithing railway station serves the town of Inverkeithing in Fife, Scotland.
 The station is managed by ScotRail and is on the Fife Circle Line, 10 mi north west of Edinburgh Waverley.
 The station is popular with commuters travelling to Edinburgh from Fife and beyond, thanks to its location beside the M90 motorway.

-Immediately north of the station, the Fife Circle Line splits in two - the main line continuing along the coast via Aberdour whilst the branch heads inland towards Dunfermline.
-South of Inverkeithing the line continues towards Edinburgh via the Forth Bridge.
+The station is served by ScotRail, LNER, CrossCountry and Caledonian Sleeper services.
+South of Inverkeithing the line continues towards Edinburgh via the nearby Forth Bridge, and north of the station, the Fife Circle Line splits in two - the main line continuing along the coast via Aberdour whilst the branch heads inland via Dunfermline.

 History

 It opened in 1877, at the same time as the tracks of the Dunfermline and Queensferry Railway.
 In the 1880s it was taken over by the North British Railway, and reopened in 1890 as a more significant double-track station on the approach to the newly built Forth Bridge.

 Facilities

-Two large free of charge park and ride car parks are provided.
+Two large free of charge park and ride car parks are provided: Belleknowes car park and King Street car park.
+A third car park, Chapel Place Car Park, has electric vehicle charging points.

 The station is currently staffed for all trains and has public toilets and a wheelchair accessible footbridge.
+The station provides a large free bike storage area.

 The ticket office is located in a modern station building on the northbound platform, while a traditional North British Railway building survives on the southbound platform, where it serves as a waiting room.